 Information Technology Schools in Massachusetts

-In this state, Information Technology is the 86th most popular major out of a total 233 majors commonly available.
+In terms of popularity, Information Technology is the 57th most popular major in the state out of a total 245 majors commonly available.

 Education Levels of Information Technology Majors in Massachusetts

 IT majors in the state tend to have the following degree levels:

 |Education Level||Number of Grads|

 In Massachusetts, a IT major is more popular with men than with women.